leonardocrociani/chonkie/README.md

 pip install chonkie
 ```

-Chonkie follows the rule of minimum installs.
+Chonkie follows the rule of minimum default installs which keeps the package ultra-li
 Have a favorite chunker?
 Read our [docs](https://docs.chonkie.ai) to install only what you need

 Don't want to think about it?
-Simply install `all` (Not recommended for production environments)
+Simply install `all` (Not recommended for production environments):

 ```bash
 pip install chonkie[all]